Artwork

 - Richard Burton singing the title song and Julie Andrews &Richard Burton singing "What Do the Simple Folk Do?" from the 1960 Broadway Cast Recording of Camelot

-- Our Beloved Julie Andrews singing “The Lusty Month of May” from the 1960 Camelot Broadway Cast Recording
+- Our Lady Julie Andrews singing “The Lusty Month of May” from the 1960 Camelot Broadway Cast Recording

 continue reading